aarnt28/productivity/README.md

 Notes

-- `api_catalog.py` is legacy/in‑transition and currently mismatched with `app/services/barcode.py` and `app/schemas/catalog.py`.
-Prefer the new `/api/catalog` router for the catalog domain.
+- `api_catalog.py` is legacy/in-transition and currently mismatched with `app/services/barcode.py` and `app/schemas/catalog.py`.
+Prefer the new `/api/v2/catalog` router for the catalog domain.
-- A reports router also exists for the new model at `app/routers/reports.py`.
+- A reports router also exists for the new model at `app/routers/reports.py` under `/api/v2/reports`.
 Prefer this for greenfield work.

 ## Local Development